PenGuln/Zcontract/readme.md

 #### Future work

-Improve the Key generation.

-Optimize in advance.
+Optimize in advance and more evaluation.

-More convenient setup, decoupling.

 Interface.